Home » Kitchen » The Very BEST Margarita Recipe

 In my humble yet educated (through years of Margarita tastings) opinion, the best Margarita recipe has 4 very simple ingredients…Good Tequila, Fresh Lime Juice, Simple Syrup, and just a splash of Triple Sec or Cointreau.

-Tequila: Use high-quality tequila for the best flavor.
-Look for 100% agave tequila, as it tends to taste smoother.
-You can choose between Blanco (unaged), reposado (aged for a few months), or añejo (aged for a year or more) tequila, depending on your preference.
 Silver tequila, also known as Blanco, is a type of clear and colorless tequila.
 It is usually a cleaner and crisper tequila.
 The reposado and añejo ‘Gold’ tequilas have a distinct caramel and earthy flavor due to being aged in barrels.
 I’m a Silver gal, but that’s just a personal preference; use the tequila of your choice.

-Lime Juice: Freshly squeezed lime juice is always preferred for the freshest flavor.
+Freshly squeezed lime juice is always preferred for the freshest flavor.
 If you’re short on time or don’t have fresh limes, you can use bottled lime juice (not limeade) as a substitute.
 However, remember that the taste may not be as vibrant as using fresh limes.
 Depending on your lime, you can get close to 2 ounces out of a large one.
 I use an electric citrus juicer.

 N&N Tip: Microwave your limes for 20 seconds and then roll them on the counter to help get the juices flowing!

-Simple Syrup: Simple syrup is a sweetening solution created by combining equal parts of sugar and water.
+Simple syrup is a sweetening solution created by combining equal parts of sugar and water.
 A common use for simple syrup is to balance the sourness of lime juice in a margarita.
-You can make your own simple syrup by heating equal amounts of sugar and water until the sugar dissolves, then cooling it before using.
+You can make simple syrup by heating equal amounts of sugar and water until the sugar dissolves, then cooling it before using.
 Alternatively, you can purchase pre-made simple syrup from the store for convenience.

-Orange Liqueur: An orange liqueur adds a hint of citrus flavor and sweetness to the margarita.
+An orange liqueur adds a hint of citrus flavor and sweetness to the margarita.
 Triple sec is a popular and cost-effective option, but for a higher-end choice with a smoother taste, Cointreau is the way to go.
 You can choose either based on your preference and budget.

 The perfect margarita recipe: limes with tequila bottle